AnyLog-co/documentation/01- Getting Started/02- Quick Start.md

 ## Find the Node Directories

-AnyLog uses configured directories for data, metadata, processing, logs, and other node operations.
+AnyLog uses a set of working directories for data ingestion, processing, storage, distribution, security, and error handling.

 A quick way to find the configured directories is: